This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Teach your child to touch and feel the toilet and its surroundings.
 Make sure you’re always with your child while going through this process.
 Be sure that the bathroom area is clear of any objects that can cause accidents, and never leave the child alone while using the toilet.

 Along with vision and hearing problems, some children with cerebral palsy may have intellectual disabilities that will make the process of toilet training extremely challenging.
-Yet, with patience and an understanding of how your child learns, you can still be successful.
+Yet, you can still be successful with patience and understanding of how your child learns.

 Potty training children with intellectual disabilities may take months to a year or more.
 The process can be easier if you keep instructions as simple as possible.